 The following graph compares the cumulative annual total shareholder return (change in share price plus reinvestment of any dividends) on the Company's Common Stock versus two indexes for the past five fiscal years.
 The graph assumes \$100 was invested on the last trading day of the fiscal year ending June 28, 1998.
-Prior to the first quarter of fiscal year 1998 and subsequent to the second guarter of fiscal year 2001, the Company did not pay cash dividends on its Common Stock during the applicable period.
+Prior to the first quarter of fiscal year 1998 and subsequent to the second quarter of fiscal year 2001, the Company did not pay cash dividends on its Common Stock during the applicable period.
 The Dow Jones Equity Market Index is a published broad equity market index.
-The Dow Jones Entertainment and Leisure Restaurant Index is compiled by Dow Jones and Company, Inc., and is comprised of seven public companies, weighted for the market capitalization of each company, engaged in restaurant or related businesses (CKE Restaurants, Inc., Brinker International, Inc., Cracker Barrel Old Country Store, Inc., Darden Restaurants, Inc., McDonald's Corporation, Tricon Global Restaurants, Inc., and Wendy's International, Inc.).
+The Dow Jones Entertainment and Leisure Restaurant Index is compiled by Dow Jones and Company, Inc., and is comprised of seven public companies, weighted for the market capitalization of each company, engaged in restaurant or related businesses (CKE Restaurants, Inc., Brinker International, Inc., Cracker Barrel Old Country Store, Inc., Inc., and Wendy's International, Inc.).

-Cumulative Total Return 6/28/1998 6/27/1999 6/25/2000 6/24/2001 6/30/2002 6/29/2003
+Cumulative Total Retur n 6/28/1998 6/27/1999 6/25/2000 6/24/2001 6/30/2002 6/29/2003